ddryden/nagios4jira/README.md

     }

-add event handler to the service definition:
++ Add event handler to the service definition you wish to generate Jira tickets:

     event_handler  create-jira-issue

-modify USER, PASS, API_URL, PROJECT, ISSUETYPE script variables
++ Modify USER, PASS, API_URL, PROJECT, ISSUETYPE script variables in the script or create a config file for the nagios user like the example config file and place it in ~/.jira4nagios.config